tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/iOS SDK/快速体验_intl.md

 ### Run the Demo
 #### Query the bucket list and create a bucket
 1. All the available regions are displayed after the demo App is opened.

-2. Select a region, and all the buckets in the region under the current account are displayed.

-You can also create a bucket under the current region by tapping the **Create Bucket** button in the upper right corner.
+2. Select a region, and all the buckets in the region under the current account are displayed.You can also create a bucket under the current region by tapping the **Create Bucket** button in the upper right corner.

 #### Upload a file
 You can conduct an upload test by tapping **Photos** -> **Upload** -> **Pause** -> **Resume** -> **Cancel** at the bottom in turn.